DataDog/hiring-engineers/answers.md

 ![Downtime Email 2](/img/downtime-email-2.png)

 ## Collecting APM data
+The Datadog APM allows us to collect insight on our applications performance.
+We can trace our application and monitor key metrics such as latency, request time, and request volume.

 To collect data from a Flask application, we must install the middleware into the application `app.py`.

 To install the middleware, we must add: